 Content that is well aligned with the intention converts better: clicks, registrations, sales...
 It is an SEO tool but also a business tool.

-Here is a complete method to make a effective SEO intent analysis :
+Here is a complete method to make a Effective SEO intent analysis :

 Type the keyword into Google and see: